MSREnable/HandsFreeSoundJam/usage.md

 # Usage

-A visual guide to using EyeJam, an eye-controlled application for realtime-oriented music performance and composition.
+A visual guide to using MSHFSJ, an eye-controlled application for realtime-oriented music performance and composition.

 ## The Clip Launcher

-The main interface to EyeJam is the clip launching window.
-This is the window seen when EyeJam first starts.
+The main interface to MSHFSJis the clip launching window.
+This is the window seen when MSHFSJ first starts.

 ![The Clip Launcher Screen](images/launcher.png)

 The internal clock plays by default, but there is no sound.
 In order to make any sound, a clip needs to be launched.
 A **clip** is a short chunk of music (be it melodic, harmonic/chordal, or percussive in nature).
-Compositions in EyeJam are composed of little clips that can be mixed and matched together.
+Compositions in MSHFSJ are composed of little clips that can be mixed and matched together.
 A clip in eyejam is tied to a specific instrument in what is known as a **clip region**.